Introduction

 Depending on the warehouse type, you might be responsible for upkeep.
 Here is how maintenance works for each:

-• Warehouse for Rent: Maintenance and repairs are typically the responsibility of the landlord.
-This can be beneficial for small businesses or those without dedicated maintenance staff, as it takes away the worry of building upkeep.
+• Warehouse for Rent: Maintenance and repairs are typically the landlord’s responsibility.
+This can benefit small businesses or those without dedicated maintenance staff, as it removes the worry of building upkeep.

 • Warehouse for Lease: Leasing often places more responsibility on the tenant for maintenance and repairs.
 While this might seem daunting, it also gives you greater control over the condition of the space and allows you to address issues promptly.